6 Tips For How to Change Clothes During a PhotoShoot

 Make a Plan!

-Once you’ve figured out the location(s) for your session, your photographer should do some research and plan your shooting locations such that you end up near a changing area/room/place without having to hike back and forth to the car.
+This way, you’ll be near a changing area/room/place without having to hike back and forth to the car.
 They can also prep you for what to expect and what will need to happen to make significant wardrobe changes.

 Summary